 When creating your Instagram account, choose a username that clearly states who your school is - using your school name is the best bet.
-If it's already taken, try adding your state or country code, separated by a dot or hyphen.
+If it's already taken, try adding your district or state alpha code, separated by a dot or hyphen.
 When completing the profile bio you only have 150 characters to work with so keep it snappy and professional - think of it as a two-line pitch you'd use to describe your school to an outsider.